A software interface that provides instant control of Eos parameters

 The ideal solution is to be autonomous and have your own Wifi router.
 On the one hand, you'll be able to connect your computer to it via a wired connection (Ethernet), thus avoiding any worries about disconnection.
 What's more, this router will enable you to use a Wifi remote control for Eos with your smartphone.

-As this router will always have the same IP address (you'll have configured it yourself manually), you'll only have to set up TwisterEos, Eos and your remote control once at the start with this address, and then everything will work straight away, wherever you are and whatever your Eos session.
+As this router will always have the same IP address (you'll have configured it yourself manually), you'll only have to set up TwisterEos, Eos and your remote control once with this address, and then everything will work straight away, wherever you are and whatever your Eos session.

 The coverage isn't exceptional and my remote control sometimes disconnects, but I don't mind too much (it reconnects in 2 clicks), and no worries on the computer side of course, since it's connected via Ethernet.